microsoft/qlib/tensor_board/README.md

 tensorboard --logdir=runs
 ```

+Inside the `runs` folder it should have after each model execution each folder with the model name in it, such as `mlp`, `catboost` and so on.

 ## Parameters

 The models that current accept tensorboard visualization are XGBoost, CatBoost and Multilayer Perceptron.
 For any of those models it needs to be provided the following parameters and the `yml` file